borkshop/js/stream.md

 ## WIP

+- color boop demo

 ## Done

+- factored out TileGrid to reify the grid sketched yesterday
+- sorted out details for building and pushing to github pages

+# 2020-10-07

 - NOTE: current plan is to code from the bottom-up or outside-in, while continuing to ruminate on and expand design thoughts here in markdown land.